HomePrimary CareDermatologyBlogContact

 Addressing Yeast Overgrowth

-Since Malassezia yeast plays a key role in seborrheic dermatitis, antifungal treatments are often the cornerstone of therapy.
-We may recommend ongoing antifungal use to prevent yeast overgrowth.
+Since Malassezia yeast plays a key role, antifungal treatments are often the cornerstone of therapy.

 Related Skin Conditions